weifusunny/Blog/About.md

 layout: page
 ---

 Wei's blog tracks her study and experiences in data science field.
-Wei likes to share with the other people that she explored, achieved and amazed.
+Wei likes to share with the other people that she explored, achieved and was amazed.
 Hope this site would be a small interesting corner for people to drop by and have a chat.

 Hope you love it!